Tipping.

 Take-Out Food Deliveries

-• A pizza delivery on a $10–$15 bill: $2 is fine.
+A pizza delivery on a $10–$15 tab: $2 is okay.

 Tipping Professionals